Our delivery framework.

 - We send out a monthly satisfaction survey to our clients.
 The Project Lead will review any feedback and inform the team of any actions to be taken.

-There is a more extensive description of our process about our adapted agile delivery methodology here.
+There is a more extensive description of the process regarding our adapted agile delivery methodology here.

 Specifically, there are two key client side project roles:

-- Enables and ensures fast progress throughout project
+- Enables and ensures fast progress throughout the project.

 - Responsible for managing the prioritised requirement list in JIRA.